influxdata/docs-v2/content/enterprise_influxdb/v1.9/troubleshooting/frequently-asked-questions.md

 When you create a
 [Continuous Query (CQ)](/enterprise_influxdb/v1.9/concepts/glossary/#continuous-query-cq)
-on your cluster every data node will ask for the CQ lease.
+on your cluster, every data node will ask for the CQ lease.
 Only one data node can accept the lease.
 That data node will have a `200` in its logs.
 All other data nodes will be denied the lease and have a `409` in their logs.